 Postings on the discussion board must reflect student's reading and comprehension of the assigned readings and/or related discussion activity.
 Discussion postings must reflect the ability to synthesize concepts presented through writing at a college level.
-The minimum length of a post is 100 words not including references listed.
+The minimum length of each post is 100 words not including references or direct quotes (references required for each posting).

-Exams (40% of grade)
+Exams (45% of grade)

-There are 2 Exams in this course (Midterm and Final), each worth 20% of your total grade.
+There are 2 Exams in this course (Midterm-20% and Final-25%).
 The exams will include the material covered in the textbook, lectures, PowerPoints, and Videos.
-MyLab will be used for each of the exams.
+MyStatLab will be used for each of the exams.
 The Midterm and Final Exams will be scheduled for the full period of 2 hours and 40 minutes.

-The exams will be provided via MyLab.
+The exams will be provided via MyStatLab.
 Students are reminded to adhere to the university's academic integrity policy.
 Any violations to academic integrity policy may result in receiving a failure for the course.

-Quizzes (25% of grade)
+Quizzes (20% of grade)

-The quizzes account for 25% of your total grade.
+There will be 4 Quizzes during the semester.
 The quizzes will include the material covered in the textbook, lectures, PowerPoints, and Videos.
-MyLab will be used for each of the quizzes.
+MyStatLab will be used for each of the quizzes.
 Students are reminded to adhere to the university's academic integrity policy.
 Any violations to academic integrity policy may result in receiving a failure for the course.